 Peak Levels of Caffeine in Breast Milk

-Understanding how caffeine levels peak in breast milk is essential for breastfeeding mothers to make informed decisions about their coffee consumption.
-Caffeine in breast milk reaches its peak concentration approximately one hour after intake.
+Understanding how caffeine levels peak in breast milk is essential for breastfeeding mothers to make informed decisions about their coffee consumption. caffeine in breast milk reaches its peak concentration approximately one hour after intake.

 This transfer is influenced by caffeine metabolism and can impact breast milk quality, potentially affecting infant sensitivity.
 Being aware of these peak levels can help mothers manage their caffeine intake to safeguard the well-being of their babies.